PSL joint Review: Baroka frustrate Cape Town City, Stellenbosch hold Chippa United | Goal.com

 Striker Mduduzi Mdantsane eventually pulled one back for the hosts two minutes later and they did not take their foot off the pedal as they exerted more pressure on their visitors.

-Tshediso Patjie made it 2-2 with four minutes to go to the interval to ensure the two sides headed to the tunnel deadlocked at 2-2.
+Tshediso Patjie made it 2-2 with four minutes to go to the interval to ensure the two sides headed to the tunnel deadlocked.

 Despite the desire and drive to find a winning goal, neither side could hit the target and the encounter ended in a 2-2 draw after 90 minutes.